laurence-71/php-symfony-app/ReadMe.md

 symfony console make:migration
 symfony console doctrine:migrations:migrate
 ```
-If you're using Xammpp the database will be apparent in the admin of phpMy Admin ; You will be abble to manage it from there too.
+If you're using XAMPP the database will be apparent in the admin of phpMyAdmin .
+You will be abble to manage it from there too.

 You can visualize your database in your IDE with the SQL tool extension

-# The form for the logIn
+# The form for the login

 * Update the config/package/security.yaml

 As I want the app to open directly on the login form